The La De Da's: 1963–1967: Formation to Find Us a Way

 Their fourth single, "On Top of the World" (November 1966), was a cover of John Mayall's song, which peaked at No. 2 on the Hit Parade.
 They became resident band at Stebbing's Galaxie nightclub and regularly appeared on TV pop music show C'mon.
 Although their music was "tough garage-punk", the La De Da's donned mod clothing with plaid trousers, satin shirts and buckle shoes.
 Key recalled:

 We tried to be honest and sincere with our music, only playing and recording what we liked.
 The guys in the good record bars dug what we were doing and they got in all the latest English R&B records for us.
 We were listening to Zoot Money, John Mayall, Manfred Mann, the Animals, all that sort of stuff and trying to create that sound... we tried to be a lot more imaginative about what we did ...
 We had no idea what we were earning on tour, we just spent what we wanted and ploughed the rest back into the band.
 We had our way with girls, bought more clothes and equipment and just enjoyed being stars.

 In November 1966 their song "How Is the Air Up There?" was a finalist for the Loxene Golden Disc Awards.
 They issued their debut self-titled album of cover versions in December 1966, which sold out of its first pressing.
 Multi-instrumentalist Claude Papesch recommended Bruce Channel's "Hey!
 Baby" to the group, which they released in February 1967.
 It resulted in their first number-one on the Hit Parade and the first New Zealand-made record to reach the top.
 In April they released their extended play Stupidity, with covers of Solomon Burke's "Stupidity", "Coming Home", the Young Rascals' "I Ain't Gonna Eat Out My Heart Anymore" and Otis Redding's "Respect".

 While preparing for their second album, Wilson began working on his rock opera project, The Happy Prince.
 He adapted Oscar Wilde's story "The Happy Prince".
 Howard supported his project, although it became a divisive issue for other band members.
 The La De Da's second album, Find Us a Way (May 1967), had their sound shifting from R&B roots by adding influences from the Spencer Davis Group.
 It included original material and covers.
 McFarlane, in 1999, described their first two albums and their EP as "highly regarded by 1960s aficionados".
-Although they unhappy about Find Us a Ways track selection and cover art, it sold well in New Zealand.
+Although they were unhappy about Find Us a Ways track selection and cover art, it sold well in New Zealand.